Schnader Harrison Segal & Lewis

 Bernard Segal serves as Chairman of the American Bar Association’s Standing Committee on the Federal Judiciary.
 He convinces the Attorney General that all federal judicial nominees should first be screened by the Committee and no nominations made unless the candidate is rated as qualified, a system that generally continues to this day.
 He also advocates the appointment of federal judges of all genders and races.

-William Schnader is elected President of the Pennsylvania Bar Association; leads campaign for a new state Constitution, which was adopted in 1968.
+William Schnader is elected President of the Pennsylvania Bar Association.
+He leads the campaign for a new state Constitution, which was adopted in 1968.

 When George Wallace threatens to block integration of the University of Alabama, Bernard Segal drafts a statement in opposition.
 He and partner Jerome Shestack call lawyers all over the country requesting their support.
 The statement is published on June 10, 1963 with a list of 53 prominent lawyers who support it.
 It reads in part:

 If the issues that trouble the nation are to be peacefully resolved all parties must respect the law… Lawyers have a special responsibility to support the rule of law in our society and to obey the fundamental legal principles that guarantee safety and justice for all.

 Following the Bar leaders’ response to George Wallace’s threatened opposition to the integration of the University of Alabama, President Kennedy, at the urging of Bernard Segal, convenes 244 leading American lawyers in the White House on June 21, 1963 to ask them to move the battle for civil rights and racial equality to the courts, giving birth to the Lawyers’ Committee for Civil Rights Under Law.
 The Committee is tasked with marshaling the resources of the private bar, engaging in public policy advocacy and education, and providing pro bono legal assistance to victims of discrimination.